 Since the Raspberry Pi bootloader firmware is stored on a chip on the device you can update it to the latest with Raspbian and then go right back to using whatever you want.
 I personally have a separate SD card just for Raspbian that I use to periodically plug in and update the firmware.

-sudo apt update sudo apt upgrade sudo apt install rpi-eeprom
+sudo apt update sudo apt full-upgrade sudo apt install rpi-eeprom

 Once the utility is installed Raspbian will check at boot whether there are any critical bootloader firmware updates for your Pi.